 Earlier this month, there was a lot of confusion over transportation routes due to repairs on the Metrorail, which caused many rush hour commuters delays and frustration.
 Many commuters who sought alternative transportation methods are now taking the D.C.
 Metrobus.
-However, this alternative is proving to be just as frustrating, especially when Metrobus drivers don’t seem to know where they’re going.
+However, this alternative is proving to be just as frustrating, especially when Metrobus drivers don’t seem to know where they’re going due to a failure to train bus drivers.

 According to The Daily Caller, riders of the Metrobus said Metro workers seemed generally “uninformed” about possible alternate routes after the Blue Line was closed due to repairs.
 Some drivers apparently got lost during the confusion, while others took instructions from the passengers they were transporting, which added to commute times and caused more delays.